-As part of Our Frontline, NHS and care staff in England can call Samaritans' dedicated confidential support line on 0300 131 7000, 7am–11pm every day.
+As part of Our Frontline, NHS and care staff in England can call Samaritans' dedicated confidential support line free on 0800 069 6222, 7am–11pm every day.
 Staff anywhere else in the UK can call on 116 123 to speak with a trained listening volunteer.

 Most people know someone who lives with a mental health problem.
 This guide explores compassion for mental health issues at work and beyond.